kgrid/knowledge-objects/activator-workshop/no_install_required.md

 ![Remote Activator](/activator-workshop/screenshots/remote_activator.png?raw=true)

-If working properly, the "Number of objects on the shelf" should bbe 41.
+If working properly, the "Number of objects on the shelf" should be 41.
 This is the number of Knowledge Objects available for use.

 ## Interacting With a Knowledge Object